 Chances are that medical professionals from all over the world can understand each other via the use of common medical terms as many derived from the Greek or Latin.
 To work in the Dutch healthcare sector, you need to be proficient in Dutch.
 Any person providing care in the Netherlands must legally be able to communicate in a language that can be understood by the client – so international healthcare professionals working in the Netherlands must learn Dutch.
 Furthermore, you will gain benefits on the professional level as you will be able to:

 But there are more reasons to study this language.
-For the most part, you will be fine in your personal life with just English, but a whole new world opens when you understand and speak a bit of Dutch.
-You will become more familiar with Dutch customs and habits and connect with Dutch people more easily.
-Your circle of friends will grow, and you will strengthen the bonds you have with your Dutch colleagues, clients and other relations.
+For the most part, you will be fine in your personal life with just English, but a whole new world opens when you understand and speak a bit the language.
+You will become more familiar with customs and habits and connect with Dutch people more easily.
+Your circle of friends will grow, and you will strengthen the bonds you have with your colleagues, clients and other relations.
 People will appreciate your effort and making friends and contacts will be easier.

 The Netherlands is both geographically and linguistically situated between England and Germany.
 Thus, Dutch resembles both English and German.
 Since you already are familiar with English and medical terminology, you will learn Dutch quicker than non-medical professionals.
 By learning a new language, you will discover similarities and differences with the languages you know already know and you can use them to your advantage.